pschaus/book_lepl1402/source/part4.rst

 Observer
 ==========

-In computer science, it is considered a good practice to have a loose coupling between objects (the opposite is generally called a spaghetti code).
+In computer science, it is considered as a good practice to have a loose coupling between objects (the opposite is generally referred to as a "spaghetti code").
 Loose coupling allows for more modular and maintainable code.

-The *Observer Pattern* is a pattern that we can use to have a loose coupling between objects.
+The *Observer Design Pattern* is a pattern that we can use to have a loose coupling between objects.

-First show how to use it in the context of GUI development (Graphical User Interface) , and then will show how to implement it.
+We will first show how to use observers in the context of GUI development (Graphical User Interface), then will show how to implement observers.